adis300/ffnn-c/README.md

 The library supports parsing network specified in JSON.

-For any questions please contact adis@brainco.tech.
+For any questions please contact adis@live.cn.

 # Running examples and tests with Makefile
 ```